FertilitySmart vs. Other Fertility Supplements: What Makes Us Different

 What should I look for in a fertility supplement label?

-Look for every ingredient listed with its exact dose (no proprietary blends), clear nutrient forms (such as L-methylfolate vs. folic acid, or ubiquinone vs. ubiquinol CoQ10), clinical-trial-matched doses for the key nutrients, and a formulation tailored to the partner taking it.
+When you pick up a label, look for every ingredient listed with its exact dose (no proprietary blends), clear nutrient forms (such as L-methylfolate vs. folic acid, or ubiquinone vs. ubiquinol CoQ10), clinical-trial-matched doses for the key nutrients, and a formulation tailored to the partner taking it.
 A supplement should also state third-party testing or good manufacturing practice (GMP) certification where available.

 Are fertility supplements regulated in the UK?